splunk/public-o11y-docs/logs/scp.rst

 3. Select :guilabel:`Support Portal` from the drop-down list to submit a case ticket.

-4. In the description of your ticket, paste the following for your Observability Cloud instance and enter the relevant values for your organization:
+4. In the description of your ticket, paste the following and enter the relevant values for your organization:

    .. code-block:: bash